 If someone who has always had a gift for public speaking can’t think what to say and loses his job and forgets what he’s told, does that mean he is following his mother into dementia?

 James Barton and Kippy Goldfarb in Solitaire directed by Michelle Aguillon, Hovey Players for The Boston Theater Marathon

 CIRCUS TRAIN WRECK

 Madison is gifted, privileged and lonely.
 When she writes a darkly terrifying story, her high school English teacher has to decide whether to appreciate her talent or warn the school authorities that Madison is a threat to her schoolmates

 Angie Tennant and Michele Tauber in The Circus Train Wreck directed by SuzAnne Barabas, New Jersey Repertory Company

 Best Women's Stage Monologues of 2019 (Smith and Kraus, NY)

-In this monologue, a woman long estranged from her mother leaves a voicemail message hoping they can reconnect.
+In this monologue, a woman long estranged from her mother tries to reconnect.

 Marty Mason in Angled Light directed by Brian Moore-Ward, Performing Fusion Theatre